zeusrahl/Pokedex/README.md

 In this lesson, I worked on adding an IIFE for the pokèmon list and some functions in the IIFE for adding a pokèmon (`add`) and calling the items from the list (`getAll`).

 While working on building a filter for the `add` function, I discovered that I could specify looking for key elements in the `Object.keys` of the given array by using the keyword `in`.
+### Lesson 1.6
+Going through the assignment, before getting to the task at the bottom, the module asked that we build a list of buttons using the JavaScript code for `appendChild` and `createElement` in our `forEach` loop.
+It tooke me a while, but with some good searching and refreshing my knowledge, I was able to sync it correctly.
+I'm trying to stay in the color scheme of the Pokèmon show, but the red from the Pokèball is a sharp color for the background of the list.
+I will likely change this.
+I'm considering making the background color the black of the pokèball and the lettering the "white" of the pokèball.
+I'll come back to this in the next time I work on this list.